blawson69/DoorMaster/README.md

 # DoorMaster

-> **New in 3.0:** Doors can now have actual keys!
-Also, switches can be hidden, revealed later manually.
+> **New in 3.1:** Doors and Switches can be re-labeled to enable use for other objects.
+Now use DoorMaster for treasure chests, cabinets, etc., and use levers, dials or any other device to open them.

 This [Roll20](http://roll20.net/) script provides a robust system of door creation and management.
 It allows players to interact with doors, attempt to pick locks, or try to break through doors.
 GMs can create hidden doors that can be revealed to players at any time, provide any number of paths to serve as Dynamic Lighting lines, include switches for alternative door control, and add a token to visually illustrate a broken door.
 You have the option to lock all related tokens to prevent them from accidentally being moved.